brianmadden/krawler/README.md

 still available to facilitate validation and checking though.
 * Krawler collects full anchor tags including all attributes and anchor text.
 * Krawler currently has no proxy support, but it is on the roadmap. :(
+* Krawler does not respect robots.txt so should be used with care.
+Be respectful!
+This feature is on the roadmap.

 Usage
 =====